algopattern/algopattern.github.io/content/resources/research-venues/_index.md

 ---
-title: "Workshops / conferences / journals"
+title: "Events and journals"
 date: 2021-06-17T12:39:00+01:00
+menuTitle: Events & journals
 ---

 Research events and journals related to the Algorithmic Pattern theme.